-- Failure to attend at least 80% of the total scheduled hours in their selected program with a cumulative GPA of 2.0 or below. - Unsuccessfully repeating a course for a second time. - Failure to achieve Satisfactory Academic Performance while in a Probation period. - Failure to complete the program within 150% of the published program length. - Failure to attend classes for 14 consecutive calendar days, excluding holidays and scheduled breaks. - Failure to meet the MHCC rules and standards of conduct. - Failure to meet financial obligations to the institution. - Failure to meet any of the conditions as set forth and agreed to in the Enrollment Agreement and Handbook. - The Cancellation, Withdrawal, and Refund Policy will be applied to students who are dismissed from the institution to determine if the student is eligible for a refund of tuition fees paid. - Students have the right to appeal termination decisions by following the steps set forth in the Appeal Process policy.
+Failure to attend at least 80% of the total scheduled hours in their selected program with a cumulative GPA of 2.0 or below.

+Unsuccessfully repeating a course for a second time.

+Failure to achieve Satisfactory Academic Performance while in a Probation period.

+Failure to attend classes for 14 consecutive calendar days excluding holidays and scheduled breaks.

+Failure to meet the MHCC rules and standards of conduct.

+Failure to meet financial obligations to the institution.

+Failure to meet any of the conditions as set forth and agreed to in the Enrollment Agreement and Handbook.

+The Cancellation, Withdrawal, and Refund Policy will be applied to students who are dismissed from the institution to determine if the student is eligible for a refund of tuition fees paid.

+Students have the right to appeal termination decisions by following the steps set forth in the Appeal Process policy.